Stock market today: Wall Street edges higher, looking to extend winning streak

-NEW YORK (AP) — Stocks edged higher in morning trading on Wall Street Friday as investors look to extend the market’s longest winning streak in a year.
+NEW YORK (AP) — Stocks turned slightly higher in afternoon trading on Wall Street Friday as investors look to extend the market’s longest winning streak in a year.

-The S&P 500 gained 0.1% and is headed for its sixth consecutive weekly gain.
-The benchmark index is trading at the highest level it’s been at since April 2022.
+The S&P 500 rose 0.1% after wobbling between small gains and losses earlier in the day.
+The benchmark index is headed for its sixth consecutive weekly gain and is trading at the highest level it’s been at since April 2022.

 Wall Street faces a relatively quiet day to cap off a busy week of economic updates.